-The Suaoki portable power station might not be as slim and light weight as a standard cell phone power bank, but it has a lot more features that can come in handy if your camping, boating, fishing or if the power is ever out at your house.
-Your not just charging your phone with this power station, you have a full AC outlet, bright flashlight for camping and multiple USB ports with this unit.
+The Suaoki portable power station might not be as slim and lightweight as a standard cell phone power bank, but it has a lot more features that can come in handy if your camping, boating, fishing or if the power is ever out at your house.
+You’re not just charging your phone with this power station, you have a full AC outlet, bright flashlight for camping and multiple USB ports with this unit.

-A downside would be the size of this charger is probably too big if you are going hiking and need to carry all your gear with you, but if you are going camping and taking your vehicle, than this will not be a problem.
+A downside would be the size of this charger is probably too big if you are going hiking and need to carry all your gear with you, but if you are going camping and taking your vehicle then this will not be a problem.